 Books expensive in New Zealand

-I suspect one reason New Zealanders are enthusiastic online book buyers is because prices are far higher than elsewhere in the world.
+One possible reason New Zealanders are enthusiastic online book buyers is because prices are far higher than elsewhere in the world.

 This is particularly true for popular fiction books which are often discounted in large stores overseas.
 In some cases we pay more than twice the price paid by UK or US readers.